 To avoid taking the Passover in an unworthy manner, we are to put ourselves on trial, making an ardent effort to detect our shortcomings.

-Each year, Christians prepare for Passover by engaging in a thorough, spiritual self-examination.
-An analysis of the apostle Paul's instruction in II Corinthians 13:5 shows us what we need to look for.
+Christians prepare for Passover by engaging in a thorough, spiritual self-examination.
+An analysis of II Corinthians 13:5 shows us what we need to look for.

-When God calls us and redeems us through the sacrifice of His Son Jesus Christ, we suddenly come under obligation—a debt we cannot pay.
-John Ritenbaugh pursues what this means to us as we continue on our Christian walk toward God's Kingdom.
+When God calls us and redeems us through the sacrifice of Jesus Christ, we suddenly come under obligation—a debt we cannot pay but overshadows all we do.

 Myopia, or nearsightedness, is not just an eye condition.
 It also describes a worldview that is quite limited and limiting.
 Understanding Christian myopia can help us to see the "big picture."

 John Ritenbaugh, using the term "malignant narcissism" (from M. Scott Peck's book "People Of The Lie") to describe the blind Laodicean pride which denies our inherent sinfulness and imperfection by means of clever self-decptive quibblin. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.